-Term Definition Government Program Loans ("GP" or "GP Loans") Loan Portfolio related to Reactiva Peru, FAE-Mype and Impulso Myperu programs to respond quickly and effectively to liquidity needs and maintain the payment chain.
+Term Definition Government Program Loans ("GP" or "GP Loans") Loan Portfolio related to Reactiva Peru and FAE-Mype programs to respond Soveriment rogram Estats (Sr Sr Estats) quickly and effectively to liquidity needs and maintain the payment chain.
 Structural Loans Loan Portfolio excluding GP Loans.
-Structural Cost of Risk Cost of Risk related to the Structural Loans.
-It excludes, in the numerator, provisions for credit losses on GP loans, and in the denominator, the total amount of GP Loans.
+Cost of Risk related to the Structural Loans.
+It excludes, in the numerator, Structural Cost of Risk provisions for credit losses on GP loans, and in the denominator, the total amount of GP Loans.
 Structural NPL ratio NPL Ratio, excluding the impact of GP Loans.
 Structural NIM NIM related to Structural Loans and Other Interest Earning Assets.
-It deducts the impact of GP Loans Structural Funding Cost Funding Cost deducting the impact in expenses and funding related to GP Loans
+It deducts the Structural Milwi impact of GP Loans Structural Funding Cost Funding Cost deducting the impact in expenses and funding related to GP Loans